-Initialization Parameter Description QUERY_REWRITE_INTEGRITY Determines the degree to which query rewrite is enforced.
-By default, the integrity level is set to ENFORCED.
-In this mode, all constraints must be validated.
-The database does not use query rewrite transformations that rely on unenforced constraints.
-Therefore, if you use ENABLE NOVALIDATE RELY, some types of query rewrite might not work.
-To enable query rewrite when constraints are in NOVALIDATE mode, the integrity level must be TRUSTED or STALE_TOLERATED.
-In TRUSTED mode, the optimizer trusts that the relationships declared in dimensions and RELY constraints are correct.
-In STALE_TOLERATED mode, the optimizer uses materialized views that are valid but contain stale data as well as those that contain fresh data.
-This mode offers the maximum rewrite capability but creates the risk of generating inaccurate results.
-RESULT_CACHE_MODE Controls whether the database uses the SQL query result cache for all queries, or only for the queries that are annotated with the result cache hint.
-When set to MANUAL (default), you must use the RESULT_CACHE hint to specify that a specific result is to be stored in the cache.
+Initialization Parameter Description RESULT_CACHE_MODE Controls whether the database uses the SQL query result cache for all queries, or only for the queries that are annotated with the result cache hint.
+When set to MANUAL (the default), you must use the RESULT_CACHE hint to specify that a specific result is to be stored in the cache.
 When set to FORCE, the database stores all results in the cache.
-The corresponding options MANUAL TEMP and FORCE TEMP specify that query results can reside in the temporary tablespace, unless prohibited by a hint.
 When setting this parameter, consider how the result cache handles PL/SQL functions.
 The database invalidates query results in the result cache using the same mechanism that tracks data dependencies for PL/SQL functions, but otherwise permits caching of queries that contain PL/SQL functions.
 Because PL/SQL function result cache invalidation does not track all kinds of dependencies (such as on sequences, SYSDATE, SYS_CONTEXT, and package variables), indiscriminate use of the query result cache on queries calling such functions can result in changes to results, that is, incorrect results.
 Thus, consider correctness and performance when choosing to enable the result cache, especially when setting RESULT_CACHE_MODE to FORCE.
-RESULT_CACHE_MAX_SIZE Specifies the maximum amount of SGA memory (in bytes) that can be used by the result cache.
-The default is derived from the values of SHARED_POOL_SIZE, SGA_TARGET, and MEMORY_TARGET.
+RESULT_CACHE_MAX_SIZE Changes the memory allocated to the result cache.
+If you set this parameter to 0, then the result cache is disabled.
 The value of this parameter is rounded to the largest multiple of 32 KB that is not greater than the specified value.
-The value 0 disables the cache.
-RESULT_CACHE_MAX_RESULT Specifies the percentage of RESULT_CACHE_MAX_SIZE that any single result can use.
-The default value is 5, but you can specify any percentage value between 1 and 100.
+If the rounded value is 0, then the feature is disabled.
+RESULT_CACHE_MAX_RESULT Specifies the maximum amount of cache memory that any single result can use.
+The default value is 5%, but you can specify any percentage value between 1 and 100.
+RESULT_CACHE_REMOTE_EXPIRATION Specifies the number of minutes for which a result that depends on remote database objects remains valid.
+The default is 0, which implies that the database should not cache results using remote objects.
+Setting this parameter to a nonzero value can produce stale answers, such as if a remote database modifies a table that is referenced in a result.
+STAR_TRANSFORMATION_ENABLED Enables the optimizer to cost a star transformation for star queries (if true).
+The star transformation combines the bitmap indexes on the various fact table columns.